Update: I recently upgraded to kernel 2.6.15.6 and to Xorg 7.

 Notice how I changed the name of the driver to just plain "wacom_drv.o".

-Update: as already mentioned above, this file has changed name to "wacom_drv.so" as of Xorg 6.9.
+Update: as already mentioned above, this file has changed name to "wacom_drv.so" in later versions of Xorg.

 Now it's time to modify the /etc/X11/xorg.conf (or XF86Config-4) to